 Huskies are medium to large dogs, who vary quite a bit in size.
 Small females may barely exceed 35 pounds or so, but large males occasionally reach or exceed 70 pounds in weight.

-Pitbull Husky mixes vary pretty significantly, so it can be difficult to know what to expect when adding one of these mixed-breed dogs to your home.
-However, we’ll discuss some of the most common traits they exhibit below.
+The Pitbull Husky mix varies pretty significantly, so it can be difficult to know what to expect when adding one of these mixed-breed dogs to your home.
+This is the case with many types of crossbred dogs.

-Most Husky-Pit-Bull mixes are medium to large dogs, who weigh about 40 to 60 pounds.
+Most Husky Pitbull mixes are medium to large dogs, who weigh about 40 to 60 pounds.
 They can exhibit the light build of Huskies or the barrel-chested build of Pit Bulls – it just depends on which parent breed they favor.

 Similarly, they can be covered in long or short hair, depending on whether they exhibit more Pit Bull or Husky traits.
 However, short hair appears to be more common than long hair in these dogs.
 Most Pitskies are clad in a variety of brown, white, gray and black colors, but some individuals are unicolored.

-Many Pit-Bull-Husky mixes inherit the eyes of their Husky parent, which can give them a very striking appearance.
+Many Pitbull Husky mixes inherit the eyes of their Husky parent, which can give them a very striking appearance.
 Some have a unicolored face that is relatively similar to that of Pit Bulls, but others have the complex facial markings of Huskies.

 This means that they’ll not only need to go on several long walks each day, but they’ll also need the opportunity to run around at the dog park or in your backyard.
 Just be sure that you don’t allow them to run off-leash.

-Pitskies are also almost always very friendly, affectionate dogs.
+Pitbull Husky mixes are also almost always very friendly, affectionate dogs.
 They don’t bond as strongly with their owners as some other breeds do, and those who take after their Husky parent may be a bit stubborn, but they’ll always enjoy getting love and attention from their owners.
 Most Pitskies are also exceedingly friendly with strangers.

-You may find it difficult to train Pitskies.
+You may find it difficult to train a Pitbull Husky mix.
 They are fairly intelligent dogs, but they often have a stubborn streak, and they rarely have the innate drive to please their owner the way some other breeds do.